-The word ‘unprecedented’ has been used so many times in the past week, but these really are unusual times.
+The word ‘unprecedented’ has been used so many times during this crisis, but these really are unusual times.

 To help organisations navigate their communications on and off social media during the crisis, The Social Element ran a webinar on 25th March, to find out what businesses and social media organisations are learning and experiencing.

 - Director of Brand & Customer Experience at Eurostar, Amber Kirby

 - Planning Director for Northern Europe at Facebook, Ian Edwards

 - PR and crisis expert, Co-Founder of Polpeo, and the author of Communicate in a Crisis, Kate Hartley

 - CEO of The Social Element and Co-Founder of Polpeo, Tamara Littleton

 It was hosted by Chief People Officer at The Social Element, Wendy Christie.

 The panel discussed several topics during the webinar and answered questions from attendees.